alenros/fake-artist/README.md

 This player aid for A Fake Artist Goes to New York eliminates the need for a Question master and lets everyone participate.

-This code powers https://fake-artist.herokuapp.com - where you can play the game.

 It is based on [Evan Brumley's](https://github.com/evanbrumley) Spyfall game.

 The original boardgame at BoardGameGeek: https://boardgamegeek.com/boardgame/135779/fake-artist-goes-new-york